LazurasLong/TaoSource/README.md

 This challenge assume [everyone](https://odicforcesounds.com/#/absolute/everything/and/everyone) is included!

-This means, all Religions, Spiritual, Mystic groups, Political, Charity groups.
+This means, all Religions, Spiritual, Mystic, Political, Charity, Sport groups.

-All groups or invidual who represent a Logo. ( Public and Private Business )
+All groups or invidual who represent a Logo.
+( Public and Private Business )